Medina del Campo: History

 During the 16th century Medina del Campo thrived, with its fair becoming the most important among the triangle of great Castilian fairs (Medina del Campo, Villalón and Medina de Rioseco).
 The fair of Medina del Campo featured a notable presence of international dealers, chiefly Castilian, Portuguese, Italian (Genovese, Milanese and Florentines) and Flemish, as well as also some French, English and German merchants.

+A prosperous Jewish community once existed in Medina del Campo, but became nonexistent after the expulsion of the Jews in 1492.
+Isaac Uzziel is recorded as the community's last rabbi and is believed to have resettled in Thessaloniki (then part of the Ottoman Empire) following the expulsion.

 Between the 17th century and the 19th century decline set in.
 The city experienced a deep transformation in its social fabric during the early 17th century, through a process of ruralization that increased the proportion of the populace employed at the primary sector.